Accessories which are essential for safety

 If a kayak has no bulkheads you can easily make some from a sheet of closed-cell polyethylene foam.
 You can get small amounts of PE foam in sheets between 13 mm and 26 mm thick from a good kayaking shop.
 See Kayarchy Shopping.
 Make a disposable cardboard template so you know what shape to make the bulkhead, and use a bread-knife to cut that shape out of the PE sheet.
 Give the relevant part of the hull a really good scrub with a stiff brush and lots of fresh water to get the salt off, and let it dry.
 Lightly rub the hull surface with some mild abrasive paper, say 400 grit, where the bulkhead is to go and then fix the bulkhead in place with a flexible waterproof adhesive.
 Ideally, use a polyurethane marine sealant such as Sikaflex.

 If you don't have any PE foam you can still easily fit bulkheads to a wood or fibreglass kayak.
 Cut some 3 mm or 4 mm marine plywood to the required shape, or make the shape out of fibreglass.
 Two layers of "chopped strand mat" glassfibre will be enough.
 CSM is a coarse white felt.
-Cut it slightly larger than the shape of your bulkhead and lay it down on a flat surface covered with a layer of Melinex or polyethylene sheet.
+Cut the CSM pieces slightly larger than the shape of your bulkhead.
+Lay the first piece down on a flat surface covered with a layer of "polyester release film" (Type A Mylar, or Melinex).
+Polyethylene (polyethene) sheet is cheaper but not as good.
 Mix no more than 125 ml of polyester resin at a time and use a brush to wet out each bulkhead.
 Put on less resin than you think you will need and use the brush in a vigorous stippling action.
 Work fast, especially in warm conditions, and don't work in direct sun.
 If 125 ml is enough to turn all the CSM from white to dark, don't add any more.
 The resin will soon set.
 When it is as hard as toffee, trim the bulkhead to shape with a sharp knife.
 Then fix it into the kayak using fibreglass tape and more resin.
 Observe the usual safety precautions, in particular wearing rubber gloves to prevent dermatitis and taking care not to cause fire.
 See How To Add Accessories To A Kayak.

 If you install a rigid bulkhead in direct contact with the hull, it will reduce the hull's ability to flex.
 If you have a really lightweight fibreglass kayak, this may eventually cause stress fractures where the bulkhead touches the hull.
 You can avoid this by gluing a 25 mm-wide strip of 9 mm closed-cell PE foam, from a high-quality camping mattress, round the inside of the hull.
 Cut 6 mm off the bulkhead all the way round before you fit it.
 The foam strip then acts as a cushion between hull and bulkhead.